JediRhymeTrix/PlexNFSWatchdog/README.md

 ## :handshake: Support

-If you find value in my work, please consider making a donation to help me create, and improve my projects.
+If you find value in this project, please consider making a donation to help keep it maintained and free for everyone.

-Your donation will go a long way in helping me continue to create free software that can benefit people around the world.

 <p align="center">
 <a href='https://ko-fi.com/M4M6KC01A' target='_blank'><img src='https://raw.githubusercontent.com/LightDestory/RepositoryTemplate/master/.github/assets/images/support.png' alt='Buy Me a Hot Chocolate at ko-fi.com' width="45%" /></a>